 Career monitoring surveys

-The placement survey one year after graduation is our own survey for master's graduates, and most of the information on this page is based on data from this survey.
-The information on this page comes from our masters who graduated in 2016 or 2020.
+The placement career survey one year after the graduation is our own survey for master's graduates, and most of the information on this page is based on data from this survey.
+The information on this page comes from our masters' who graduated in 2017 (career monitoring survey respondents) or 2021 (placement career survey respondents).

 New graduates of Aalto University School of Business report working under more than a hundred different job titles.
 Above, you can see examples of some of the more common job titles.